ciatph/firebase-users-admin/client/README.md

 It aims to:

 - demosntrate a simple usage of the Firebase Authentication's CRUD API endpoints described in more detail on the root README.
-- demonstrate Firebase Auth user login/logout
+- demonstrate Firebase Auth user login/logout using the Firebase accounts created by a superadmin (from the CRUD API endpoints, or thru firebase-admin SDK)

 ## Available Scripts